Roadtrip um den Mont Ventoux (Frankreich)

 Where to sleep?

-On this second stopover, we stayed at the Domaine de l’Isle hotel (more info here).
+On this second stopover, I stayed at the Domaine de l’Isle hotel (more info here).
 This was one of the last options available as we didn’t have a reservation, and the price we found online seemed right.

 This hotel, located about 25min walk from the city centre, offers all the necessary comforts and two swimming pools, ideal for cooling off on a hot July day.
 There is also a guarded car park, accessible through a gate with digi-code.
 So, it’s not necessarily the most typical atmosphere of the region, and the hotel looks more like a holiday centre than a Provencal farmhouse.
 But at least it offers what a biker is looking for.